Tributes pour in for fashion designer Vivienne Westwood dies aged 81 - latest

 Many celebrities, designers, and fashion lovers have since paid tribute to Westwood following the announcement of her death.
 The official accounts for Burberry and Jacquemus responded to the Instagram announcement with a single heart emoji, while fellow designer Christopher John Rogers expressed his condolences, writing, “Thank you for everything.”

+The official Instagram accounts for Burberry and Jacquemus responded to the announcement with a single heart emoji.

+TV presenter Jonathan Ross paid tribute to the designer, writing: “RIP the great Vivienne Westwood.
+Unique.
+Brilliant.
+Uncompromising.
+Thanks Viv x.”

-Meanwhile, designer Pam Hogg described the news as “devastating”.
+Christopher John Rogers wrote, “Thank you for everything,” while designer Pam Hogg described the news as “devastating”.

-“A phenomenal individual... what an inspiration.
-A truly wonderful being.
-Love to you @andreaskronthaler, the family, and to you all at Westwood.
-A great loss today,” she wrote.

 Vivienne Westwood rose to prominence in the fashion industry during the 1970s.